NiranchanaRaviraman/DatawarehouseProject/README.md

 ✅ Cleaned and integrated data tables

-✅ Documentation for stakeholders and analysts
+✅ Project Documentation for stakeholders and analysts

-💡 Outcome

-A centralized, clean, and analytics-ready Data Warehouse that empowers businesses to make data-driven decisions efficiently.

-✅ Project Documentation for Stakeholders & Analysts

 💡 Outcome